 All students who are either

-- already in Jena, are enrolled at the Master's degree program in Photonics and have received their first university transcript, or
+- already in Jena, enrolled in the Master's degree program in Photonics, and have received their first university transcript

 - are admitted for studies within the Master's degree program in Photonics for the upcoming academic year

 may also apply for a Deutschlandstipendium.
-Thus, you may apply for this kind of scholarship at an early stage of your photonics studies, even from abroad.
+You may apply for this kind of scholarship at an early stage of your photonics studies, even from abroad.
 Awardees with prospects of excellent study results will receive financial support of EUR 300 per month for a duration of at least one year.